Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem: Introduction

 To this end, we first show that given a linear controller, its output can be expressed as a linear combination of a fixed number of previous inputs and outputs, motivated by \cite{KimIFAC}.
 Then, by re-encrypting the controller output (instead of the whole state), the operation of the controller becomes non-recursive in the sense that homomorphic operations are executed only on newly encrypted data, hence it can operate for an infinite time horizon.
 The controller encrypted accordingly only involves quantization errors, which are generated by converting signals and control parameters into integer messages so that they can be homomorphically encrypted.
 We also provide a guidance for parameter design ensuring that the error between the encrypted and the given controller output to be arbitrarily small.

-Furthermore, we propose an encrypted controller design customized for Ring Learning With Errors (Ring-LWE) based cryptosystems, which are widely used and accessible through libraries such as Microsoft SEAL \cite{seal}, OpenFHE \cite{OpenFHE}, and Lattigo \cite{lattigo}.
-Ring-LWE based cryptosystems originate from LWE-based cryptosystems \cite{lwe}, but they are more efficient in terms of computation load and storage as they utilize the structure of polynomial rings.
+Furthermore, we propose an encrypted controller design customized for Ring Learning With Errors (RLWE)-based cryptosystems, which are widely used and accessible through libraries such as Microsoft SEAL \cite{seal}, OpenFHE \cite{OpenFHE}, and Lattigo \cite{lattigo}.
+RLWE-based cryptosystems originate from LWE-based cryptosystems \cite{lwe}, but they are more efficient in terms of computation load and storage as they utilize the structure of polynomial rings.
 Especially, a vector of messages can be encoded into a polynomial and homomorphically operated at once.
 Our proposed design makes use of this property to reduce the communication load and the number of homomorphic operations performed by the controller.
-Moreover, it does not involve algorithms or evaluation keys of Ring-LWE based cryptosystems other than homomorphic addition and multiplication, unlike the previous result \cite{Teranishi} that requires rotation and key switching keys.
+Moreover, it does not involve algorithms or evaluation keys of RLWE-based cryptosystems other than homomorphic addition and multiplication, unlike the previous result \cite{Teranishi} that requires rotation and key switching keys.
 Numerical analysis on the computational burden and simulation results demonstrate the efficiency and practicality of the proposed design.

 The rest of the paper is organized as follows.
-Section~\ref{sec:pre} introduces properties of homomorphic encryption and Ring-LWE based cryptosystems, then formulates the problem.
-In Section~\ref{sec:swhe}, the design process of encrypted dynamic controllers is presented, generalized for a wide range of homomorphic encryption.
-In Section~\ref{sec:rlwe}, our customized design for Ring-LWE based cryptosystems is proposed.
-Section~\ref{sec:discussion} compares the customized design with the controller presented in Section~\ref{sec:swhe} and some previous results.
-Section~\ref{sec:simul} provides simulation results.
+Section~\ref{sec:pre} provides preliminaries on HE and the problem formulation.
+In Section~\ref{sec:swhe}, the design of encrypted dynamic controllers is presented.
+In Section~\ref{sec:rlwe}, our customized design for RLWE-based cryptosystems is proposed.
+Section~\ref{sec:discussion} discusses the efficiency of the customized design and Section~\ref{sec:simul} provides simulation results.
 Finally, Section~\ref{sec:conclude} concludes the paper.